rashidlasker/deploy/week6/README.md

 You can find the public DNS name of your instance by clicking on (upper left) Services → Compute → EC2, then click on the "Instances" link in the left sidebar.
 Select your instance and look for the "Public DNS (IPv4)" address.
 ### Install and setup Docker

+Since we're using Amazon Linux 2 AMI, we'll have to install Docker and Git ourselves.
+In real life, we'd probably use either ECS to straight up deploy containers or use EC2 with a custom AMI that has Docker and Git preinstalled.
+We'll use Amazon Linux 2 for simplicity.

 1. Update your installed packages and package cache.

     `sudo yum update -y`